delalamo/PubMedFetcher/README.md

 # PubMedFetcher
 This repo contains the code I use for fetching new papers every morning that might interest me.
-The good stuff is in `clock.py`.
+The good stuff is in `run.py`.
 Right now (as of 9 September 2025) the main script is called daily via Github Actions and fetches abstracts from biorxiv, chemrxiv, medrxiv, arxiv (the bio-ml and stats sections only), and PubMed.
-These are then embedded using the OpenAI API and assigned a score using a custom-trained logistic regression model.
-Then it emails me all abstracts above a certain threshold, ranked by score, at 5AM GMT.
-The whole setup is free to run on the cloud with Github Actions, though there is the cost of calculating OpenAI embeddings ($1.00; this is much cheaper than renting a GPU from Azure/AWS/wherever).
+These are then embedded using the OpenAI API, assigned a score using a custom-trained logistic regression model, and summarized by GPT-5-nano if deemed to be relevant.
+Then the script emails me all abstracts above a certain threshold, ranked by score, at midnight GMT.
+The whole setup is free to run on the cloud with Github Actions, though there is the cost of calculating OpenAI embeddings of about $0.02 per day.

+## How to use this repo
+1. Fork this repo
+2. Add the following secrets under Settings > Secrets and variables > Actions:
+    * MY_EMAIL: Your email
+    * MY_PW: An app password assigned by your email client (not your actual email password!)
+    * OPENAI_API_KEY: The API Key for OpenAI used to calculate embeddings and generate summaries.
+3. Optional: setup your logistic regression model using setup_regression_model.py (TODO)

 #### TODO
-- [ ] Restructure README to show instructions for forking, retraining, and retrieval
 - [ ] Include pre-computed embeddings of negative examples
 - [ ] Move cutoff option to main()